Bird Names for Birds

-Bird Names for Birds (BNFB) is a campaign to change the common names of American birds that were named after people (i.e., eponyms).
-Officially launched in June 2020 with a public petition, the BNFB movement emerged after several years of social activism by multiple American ornithologists and birders, many of whom are not affiliated with BNFB but remain devoted to the cause.
-BNFB was formally launched with a public petition dated June 22, 2020, co-signed by 182 individuals, which urged the American Ornithological Society (AOS) to "acknowledge the issue of eponymous and honorific common names, to outline a plan to change harmful common names, and to prioritize the implementation of this plan."
+Bird Names for Birds is a campaign to change the common names of American birds named after people, and to redress the recognition in ornithology of figures with racist or colonial pasts.
+Launched in June 2020 by ornithologists Jordan E. Rutter and Gabriel Foley with a public petition, in the midst of the George Floyd protests and in the aftermath of an incident in Central Park that paved the way to Black Birders Week, the movement emerged after several years of social activism by multiple American ornithologists and birders, many of whom are not affiliated with Bird Names for Birds but remain devoted to the cause.
+The inaugural petition, dated June 22, 2020, and co-signed by 182 individuals, urged the American Ornithological Society (AOS) to "acknowledge the issue of eponymous and honorific common names, to outline a plan to change harmful common names, and to prioritize the implementation of this plan".
+In 2023, the AOS formally announced that it would change all English-language bird names that are named directly after people.